Eating a perfect caldo on a hot day is the culinary equivalent of swimming in Scrooge McDuck’s vault.

 No. 9 Albóndigas

 You know it’s going to be an incredible list when meatball soup is ranked at the bottom of it.
 I firmly believe that albondigas are best cooked in a clay pot and that seldom is the case on this side of the continent.
 A typical bowl of albóndigas is made of ground beef or turkey, spiced and rolled into meatballs binded with a little rice, eggs, and herbs.
 The caldo usually has potatoes, carrots, onion, and calabacitas.
 My mom adds halves of corn on the cob and half a head of green cabbage (repollo verde) for extra brothy roughage.
-This is going to sound crazy, but my favorite part of this caldo is the repollo.
+This might sound crazy, but my favorite part of this caldo is the repollo.
 It soaks all the flavors of the broth and gets a texture close to southern-style cabbage and collard greens.

 No. 8 Menudo